steppedreckoner/TowerDefense/ReadMe.txt

 To prospective employers,

 This project aims to both demonstrate and expand my programming ability.
-I initially began development in conjunction with a tutorial (found at https://www.youtube.com/channel/UC0MHs87ehhLOtPQf_bAWDEA), but]I have since diverged heavily.
+I initially began development in conjunction with a tutorial (found at https://www.youtube.com/channel/UC0MHs87ehhLOtPQf_bAWDEA), but I have since diverged heavily.
 Just about every part of the game has been customized or modified in some way.

 I know that this ReadMe is not managed perfectly.
 While I am certainly striving make it useful, I really want to demonstrate that I take documentation seriously.
-I fully understand that your organization will probably have different practices, and I will have no problem adhering to them.
-The same goes for coding style.
-For the most part, I am sticking to how I was taught.
-However, I am very willing to adapt.

 I appreciate you taking the time to look at this!